Pomegranate Wood

 Albert Einstein Spring Water corresponds to the Chinese Heavenly Stems and Earthly Branches Jiashen and Yiyou.
 It is clear, transparent, and endlessly wise, with profound insight that perceives the very essence of things.
 Einstein redefined humanity’s understanding of the universe with revolutionary theories.
 Faced with complex problems, we often feel scattered and confused, unable to…

-• Thunderbolt Fire
+• Foot-of-mountain Fire

-Martin Luther King Jr. Thunderbolt Fire is a type of Nayin in the Five Elements philosophy, corresponding to the Chinese Heavenly Stems and Earthly Branches Wuzi and Jichou.
-It embodies powerful momentum, unyielding justice, and the courage to stand up for beliefs, breaking through restraints with mighty force.
-The representative figure of this spirit is…
+Sigmund Freud Foot-of-mountain Fire is a type of Nayin in the Five Elements philosophy, corresponding to the Chinese Heavenly Stems and Earthly Branches Bingshen and Dingyou.
+It embodies subtle insight, deep exploration of the subconscious, and a gentle light that illuminates the depths of human nature to reshape human cognition.
+The representative figure of this…

 Leave a Reply